The High Sheriff of

 Focus

-Despite wearing traditional clothes, the High Sheriff’s role is modern and forward-thinking, focussed on some of the most important services and urgent needs across Cambridgeshire.
+Despite wearing traditional clothes, the High Sheriff’s role is modern and forward-looking, focussed on some of the most important services and urgent needs across Cambridgeshire.

 Each High Sheriff has their own priorities for their year in office.
 But there are some common themes that all High Sheriffs focus on, listed below, and the High Sheriff is active in visiting all these areas and the people working and volunteering in them, promoting and supporting their efforts, and thanking them on behalf of the community and people of Cambridgeshire: